Butterfree: Reception

-The return of Butterfree in the finale of the anime was considered an emotionally impactful moment by CBR writer Jae Choi, who felt that the end of Ash's journey having him meet up with Butterfree again made the moment more poignant.
-Butterfree, unlike other Pokémon who left Ash's party, had never returned during the anime up until that point, which made Choi feel that Butterfree's departure and eventual return was more impactful as a result.
-He also suggested it served as a good benchmark, showing Butterfree's departure as "Ash's first real moment of growing up" with Butterfree's return showing how far Ash has come since releasing him.
-Crunchyroll writer Daniel Dockery argued that the episode was the saddest episode of television, discussing how Butterfree's departure deviates from how Pokémon works - namely, that players can store Pokémon they don't use, which he argued contrasted with the "uncontrolled destiny" of Butterfree's.
-He also argued that Ash and Butterfree's relationship is like a father-son one, noting how Butterfree was the only Pokémon that actually grew through evolution at the time, and thus the only one he watched grow up.
+Crunchyroll writer Daniel Dockery argued that the episode was the saddest episode of television, discussing how Butterfree's departure deviates from how Pokémon works—namely, that players can store Pokémon they do not use, which he argued contrasted with Butterfree's "uncontrolled destiny".
+He also argued that Ash and Butterfree's relationship resembled that of a father and son, noting how Butterfree was the only Pokémon that actually grew through evolution at the time, and thus the only one he watched grow up.
 This idea was also exploded by author Tim Jordan, who concurred that Butterfree being his first Pokémon caught emphasized the emotion for Ash.

 Butterfree's design, particularly in relation to its previous forms, has been the subject of discussion by critics.
 An urban legend for the Pokémon franchise exists which argues that Butterfree and Venomoth were originally meant to be part of each other's respective evolutionary lines.
 GamesRadar+ writer Ashley Reed suggested that the theory had credence due to dissimilarities between Butterfree and Metapod, as well as similarities between it and Venonat, the first form of Venomoth.
 In particular, she argued that the similar color and compound eyes between Butterfree and Venonat demonstrates this apparent connection.
-Magmix staff agreed on this, stating that certain features of Butterfree's, including its fangs, antennae, eyes, and hand shape are nearly identical to Venonat's, while Venomoth's three-pronged horn and eyes seemed to relate more to Butterfree's previous forms.
-According to Inside Games writer Sawadee Otsuka, people have speculated that the similarities between them caused them to not be featured in the same game together after appearing together in Gold and Silver.
+Magmix staff agreed on this, stating that Butterfree's fangs, antennae, eyes, and hand shape are nearly identical to Venonat's, while Venomoth's three-pronged horn and eyes seemed to relate more to Butterfree's previous forms.
+According to Inside Games writer Sawasdee Otsuka, people have speculated that the similarities between them caused them to not be featured in the same game together after appearing together in Gold and Silver.